supendi/validant/README.md

 -   🧠 No DSLs.
 No special syntax.
 Just plain functions.
 -   🧩 Composable: Easily combine validations and reuse them across your codebase.
 -   🪶 Zero dependencies.
 Minimal API.
 Maximum control.
 -   🧪 Made for TypeScript first: Validant is written in and only tested with TypeScript.
-It’s built for modern TypeScript-first projects.
-It might work in JavaScript — but it’s never been tested there.
+It's built for modern TypeScript-first projects.
+It might work in JavaScript — but it's never been tested there.
 -   ✅ Deep, fine-grained validation on individual fields — sync or async, arrays, nested objects, also support Validate per Field

 ## 🏁 Getting Started